laharijagarlamudi9/Python-AIML-Notes/SQl/README.md

+WEEK-1
-SQL Class notes with working examples using Sakila Database
+SQL Class notes and Assignments with working examples using Sakila Database